 1. Cleverly control your home

 The Amazon assistant has got you and your home covered.
 One of the main features of the Amazon Echo is the smart home control, which was added after launch.
-Originally limited to devices like Phillip's Hue smart light bulbs, Echo now works with many brands and devices.
-Examples include SmartThings, Wink, Insteon and Nest to name but a few.
+Originally limited to devices like Philips Hue smart light bulbs, Echo now works with many brands and devices.
+Examples include SmartThings, Wink, Insteon, and Nest to name a few.
 The full range of devices can be found here.
-Some of the newer additions include Lutron and Bigg Ass Fans, for instance.
+To utilize this, simply set up Alexa to recognize your home devices and watch the magic happen.

-This isn't necessarily a cheap method but can you put a price on being able to command a device to turn the bedroom lights on or turn down the thermostat?
+This isn't necessarily a cheap method but can you put a price on being able to command a device to turn the bedroom lights on or tune the thermostat down?

 2. Get the facts

-Your Amazon Echo can read Wikipedia believe it or not.
-Alexa can be commanded to reel off entire entries, give definitions and make some simple calculations.
+Believe it or not, your Amazon Echo can read Wikipedia.
+Alexa can be commanded to reel off entire entries, give definitions, and make some simple calculations.
 Even more so, Alexa can give you a host of tips.
 This is one of our favorite Alexa features.

 3. Find your phone